ericjang/aibook/sources/chapter01.md

 Once an AI system reaches human-level intelligence, it would be able to design and improve itself at least as well as humans can, but is now unfettered from the limits of human biology so it will exponentially increase in capability and humans will lose control of the technology.
 The exponential growth reaches a near-vertical slope, intelligence explodes, and this event is known as “AI Singularity”.

 Some philosophers like Nick Bostrom argue that the potential future danger of a God-like “Superintelligence” is so vast that from an expected-value perspective, we should be investing a large amount of philanthropic work on mitigating risks associated with Superintelligence.
 A outcome that these futurists take rather seriously would be that such a “superintelligence” will become so powerful that mispecifying the objective “make paper clips efficiently” will result in all living organisms being harvested for the iron in their blood as the runaway AI turns the entire solar system into paper clips.
+This situation sounds absurd, but even if the probabilities are small, the superintelligence crowd believes that when multiplied by the near-infinite human suffering of this outcome, the resulting expected-value calculation is still greater than any other humanitarian issue worth working on.

 It’s no coincidence that the set of people who think that AI safety tend to be the most privileged, ivory-tower types of society, who seldom think of more wordly issues that technology brings to society.
-It’s also no coincidence that these people spend the most of the time talking and the least amount of time doing the actual work like experimental design and engineering.
+It’s also no coincidence that these people spend a lot of time doing policy writing rather than writing code and uncovering new truths about AI.

 The problem with the “AI Singularity” hypothesis is that it is a shoddy appeal to the language of mathematical induction and statistical thinking - there are no precise mathematical quantities in the above statements, so the “proof” is merely dressed in a veneer of mathematical authority.
+For instance, when we say that an AI system can improve itself as well as humans do, what do we mean by "improve"?

-What does “better” mean?
-Infinite future suffering is still infinitely bad, no matter what probability you multiply it with.
+Infinite future suffering is still infinitely bad, no matter what probability you multiply it with, and no matter how you estimate your confidence intervals.
+Frequentist statistics breaks down when reasoning about events that can happen once, such as the extinction of humanity.
+Even if one interprets *probabilities*

 In this book I will make no attempt to hide my disdain for philosophers and “rationalists” who make a lot of noise and tour the media circles but do very little to advance the technology themselves.
 Rationalists pride themselves on adhering to Bayes rule - then I challenge them to explain what evidence would update their belief to no longer think Superintelligence is no longer a risk.
 If they cannot think of any such evidence, it means their claims are not falsifiable, and therefore the topic of philosophy and not science.